Bstbowman/breyonbowman.github.io-/index.md

 ```
 def thank_you_message():

-   ** This function prints a thank you message for visiting the page.
-    It's a simple demonstration of function definition in Python.**

 print("Thank you for visiting my page!")
 ```

 ```